rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---
 ## Q. `transient` keyword in Java
 The `transient` keyword in Java is a variable modifier that indicates that a field should be excluded from the serialization process.
 Serialization is the process of converting an object's state into a byte stream, which can then be stored or transmitted.
 When an object is deserialized, the byte stream is used to recreate the object.
 When a field is declared as `transient`, its value is not included in the serialized byte stream.
-As a result, when the object is deserialized, the transient field will have its default value (e.g., `0 for integers, `null` for objects).
+As a result, when the object is deserialized, the `transient` field will have its default value (e.g., `0 for integers`, `null` for objects).

 The `transient` keyword is often used for fields that should not be persisted, such as:
 - _Sensitive data_: Fields containing sensitive information, such as passwords or API keys, should be marked as `transient` to prevent them from being stored in a serialized form.